About Course #I6410

 The demographic changes of the United States have created an urgent need for more healthcare professionals educated in the care of older adults.
 The U.S. Census Bureau projects that by the year 2050, 89 million Americans will be 65 years of age or older.
 In fact, 20% of older adults will represent the U.S. population by 2030.
 According to the AOA, adults aged 65 and older will outnumber children 5 years of age and younger in the years to come.
 This rapidly aging population is challenging the health care system to come up with ways to meet the needs of older adults and set the stage for developing a healthier society.

-This course is designed to assist healthcare professionals in encouraging, teaching, and guiding older adults to actively practice healthy lifestyles.
-This course allows professional registered nurses, along with all other healthcare professionals that work with older adults to gain additional knowledge in geriatrics and be able to provide satisfactory care to improve outcomes for older adults.
-Healthcare professionals will be able to recognize the needs of older adult clients and develop person-centered plans to support optimal living and promote healthy aging.
+This basic-level course is designed to assist healthcare professionals in encouraging, teaching, and guiding older adults to actively practice healthy lifestyles.
+This course allows occupational therapy professionals that work with older adults to gain additional knowledge in geriatrics and be able to provide satisfactory care to improve outcomes for older adults.
+Occupational therapists will be able to recognize the needs of older adult clients and develop person-centered plans to support optimal living and promote healthy aging.
 Additionally, this course will set the stage for developing a healthier society for all to age well and successfully.

-This course is an extract of, and should not be taken in conjunction with, course #N1762 - Healthy Aging, 2nd Edition.
+This course is an extract of, and should not be taken in conjunction with, course #I6406 - Healthy Aging, 2nd Edition.

 About the Author(s)